Towards Segment Anything Model (SAM) for Medical Image Segmentation: A Survey: How to better adapt SAM to Medical Image Segmentation?

-\textbf{Enhancing the Robustness against Wrong Prompts.} Although fine-tuning SAM on medical datasets can achieve performance improvement, it still requires the use of manually given boxes or points, making it difficult to achieve fully automatic medical image segmentation.
+\textbf{Enhancing the Robustness against Different Prompts.} Although fine-tuning SAM on medical datasets can achieve performance improvement, it still requires the use of manually given boxes or points, making it difficult to achieve fully automatic medical image segmentation.
 While for prompt mode, the final segmentation result is highly dependent on the prompt, and the model still tends to be more sensitive to wrong prompts.
 To issue this challenge, Gao \textit{et al.} \cite{DeSAM} propose Decoupling Segment Anything Model (DeSAM) by decoupling the mask decoder of SAM into two subtasks: prompt-relevant IoU module (PRIM) to generate mask embeddings based on given prompt, and prompt-invariant mask module (PIMM) to fused the image embeddings from the image encoder with the mask embeddings from PRIM to generate the mask.
 DeSAM can minimize the performance degradation caused by wrong prompts while avoiding training image encoder which requires higher GPU cost.
 Extensive experiments demonstrate that DeSAM improves the robustness of fully automated segmentation in dealing with distribution variations across different sites.
+Deng \textit{et al.} \cite{SAM-U} propose to enhance SAM by employing multiple box prompts to establish pixel-level reliability through uncertainty estimation.
+By generating different predictions using different multi-box prompts and estimating the distribution of SAM predictions using Monte Carlo simulation with prior distribution parameters, the model can estimate the variations by aleatoric uncertainty and generate an uncertainty maps to highlight challenging areas for segmentation, which offers valuable guidance for potential segmentation errors and support further clinical analysis.

 \textbf{Input Augmentation with SAM.} Due to SAM's imperfect performance when directly applying to medical image segmentation tasks that require domain-specific knowledge, instead of directly applying SAM for segmentation, Zhang \textit{et al.} \cite{IA-SAM} aim to directly utilize the segmentation masks generated by SAM to augment the raw input medical images.
 The input augmentation is performed by a fusion function SAMAug to generate segmentation prior map and boundary prior map.
 Specifically, SAM uses a grid prompt to generate segmentation masks with all plausible locations in the image.
 Then the masks are drawn to form a segmentation prior map with the corresponding stability scores of masks generated by SAM.
 In addition to the segmentation prior map, the boundary prior map is further generated according to the masks provided by SAM.
 With the prior maps generated, the input image is augmented by adding the prior maps to the raw image with multiple channels.
 Experiments on two datasets show that using the same U-Net for segmentation, adapting SAMAug for input augmentation can improve the Aggregated Jaccard Index (AJI) from 58.36\% to 64.30\% on cell segmentation task, and Object Dice from 86.35\% to 87.44\% on gland segmentation task.
 These result proves that although SAM may not generate high-quality segmentation for medical images, these generated masks and features are still useful to boost the segmentation models.